 - Eye-tracking and training the data set for the neural net can be expensive.

-In smart devices like smart lens, wear spectacles is used as a smart device to display information, gaze gestures can be used as a way of interface for navigation and other user-specified functions.
+In smart devices like a smart lens, wear spectacles are used as a smart device to display information, gaze gestures can be used as a way of interface for navigation and other user-specified functions.
 Also, this method has a high accuracy of eye-tracking and hence can be used as a drawing tool in a virtual environment.
-These can also be used detecting drowsiness of the user and can warn the user if wanted.
-Other scenarios where tracking of the user’s eye is important is commerce where detecting which product has grabbed the attention of the user watching the advertisement.
+These can also be used to detect the drowsiness of the user and can warn the user if wanted.
+Another scenario where tracking of the user’s eye is important is commerce where detecting which product has grabbed the attention of the user watching the advertisement.